nf-core/funcscan/paper/paper.md

 Previous efforts to scale up the predictive power of different tools for functional gene prediction include mettannotator [@gurbich_mettannotator_2025], bacannot [@almeida_scalable_2023], PathoFact [@de_nies_pathofact_2021] SqueezeMeta [@tamames_squeezemeta_2019], MetaErg [@dong_integrated_2019], and ARGs-OAP [@yin_args-oap_2022] (Table \ref{tab:pipelines}).
 However, to our knowledge, these are typically focused on singular gene categories or groups (e.g. antimicrobial resistance), aim to be 'end-to-end' pipelines including read preprocessing and assembly, or do not provide important contextual information about the potential hits (such as taxonomic information).

+In particular, the main factors that distinguish nf-core/funcscan from the most similar pipeline, mettannotator, are: support for metagenomic assembly input (rather than just genomes); automated taxonomic classification of contigs; more tools for ARG screening; AMP screening; and confirmed executable on other infrastructure than HPCs.
+Gene types which nf-core/funcscan does not screen for due to its focus on AMPs, ARGs, and BGCs but mettannotator does are CRISPR arrays, antiphage defense, non-coding RNA, and pseudogenes.

 \begin{sidewaystable}
 \centering
 \caption{Comparison of nf-core/funcscan with other related pipelines for ARG, AMP, and BGC discovery.
 Parentheses indicate either unspecific gene screening or partly fulfilled criteria.}